-- Describe the placement of a central venous catheter and if possible assist in its placement. - Describe the potential complications of a CVC and their appropriate response. - Describe the contents of normal saline, lactated ringers, and D5W.
+- Describe the 4 types of shock and their appropriate IV fluid type and amount. - Describe the placement of a central venous catheter and if possible assist in its placement. - Describe the potential complications of a CVC and their appropriate response. - Describe the contents of normal saline, lactated ringers, and D5W.